KunaZech06/HigherOrLowerGame/README.md

-# HigherOrLowerGame
+Days# HigherOrLowerGame
-A fun game that compares 2 things and the player, guessing whether it is higher or lower than the other.
+A fun game that compares 2 things and the player, guesses whether one is higher or lower than the other.